DustinMC1802/EventTrackerProject/ngJobApp/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## Overview
+This project was my first exploration for using Angular in order to create a front end for my Job Applcation Tracker.
+It is a simple web page but includes basic bootstrap and CRUD functionality.

+## New Technologies Used
+* TypeScript
+* Visual Studio Code
+* Angular

+## Lessons Learned
+Using Angular to create a front end is a very intuitive and efficient system.
+It still feels pretty new though, and I look forward to getting more practice as I prepare for my self-paced education after I graduate from Skill Distillery.